Primary navigation

 Control which commands Codex can run outside the sandbox

-Use execution policy rules to control which commands Codex can run outside the sandbox.
+Use rules to control which commands Codex can run outside the sandbox.

 Create a rules file